lee0c/lee0c.github.io/_posts/2023-10-08-leatherworking.md

     - get an [oblong punch](https://www.buckleguy.com/151-bag-punch-multiple-sizes/). shaped punches are *expensive as shit* but if you're doing more than a few buckles this is worth it.
 - another shaped punch: the [english point strap end punch](https://www.buckleguy.com/0150-strap-end-punch-english-point-multiple-sizes-1/).
 I don't own this yet but am heavily considering it if I am going to make more harnesses (and I am). you don't specifically need english point - there's other strap end styles - but having *a* strap end punch in the size of your choosing is useful for harnesses, belts, anything with a lot of straps.
     - with strap end punches, you can use a larger punch on a smaller strap (for an imperfect result, tbf) but not vice versa
+    - there are also strap end acrylic templates out there on several retailers sites - I have a tandy one

 ### riveting, snapping, etc